ShahadAljohani/ShahadBot/README.md

 Website:
 <img width="1920" height="946" alt="Screenshot (837)" src="https://github.com/user-attachments/assets/da7bfec2-e555-4764-8bf3-d274df4397f0" />

+Want to try it?
+- Use your own API keys from Cohere's webiste + ElevenLabs website
+- paste them in `ELEVENLABS_API_KEY = "" ` and ` COHERE_API_KEY = "" ` at shahadbot.py file
+- run it locally in the terminal by typing: python shahadbot.py, then click on the local server ( http://---.-.-.-:---- )

 *website won't work unless you include API keys needed at `shahadbot.py` file and run it locally. (floating bot is the mic)

 CLI: